Czirion/Zamia-bacterial-BGCs/README.md

 mv *.zip FastQC/
 ~~~

-Make directories in the server, inside the server:
+Make directories for each sample in the server (from now on "the server" will reference the computer with high power that you will use), inside the server:
 ~~~shell
 for i in {36..43}
 do